Edit page History How do I edit this website?

 Visual inspection of fixed pattern noise in dark images

-- Repeat steps above using other readout speeds (if available on your camera).
+• Repeat steps above using other readout speeds and/or gain (if available on your camera).

 Visual inspection for fixed pattern noise in bright images

-- Use a smartphone as illumination source (see introduction).
+• Use a smartphone (or preferably an integrating sphere) as illumination source (see introduction).
 Remove an objective from the microscope and place the phone on the microscope (it may even fit in the sample holder on the stage).
 Place it such that the image is as evenly illuminated as possible.
 Find an exposure time such that the maximum pixel value is about 90% of the highest value of the camera (you can use the Micro-Manager AutoExposure script for this purpose).

-- Repeat steps 1b-1f.
-You will note many imperfections in the output image.
-Some imperfections are caused by uneven illumination and dust in the microscope of on the camera front window, the remainder is caused by fixed pattern noise in the camera.
-You can discriminate imperfections in your microscope from camera imperfections by rotating the camera 90 degrees and taking another data set.
+• Repeat steps listed above for dark images.
+You may note imperfections in the output image.
+Some imperfections are caused by uneven illumination and dust in the microscope or on the camera front window, the remainder is caused by fixed pattern noise in the camera.
+You can discriminate imperfections in your microscope from camera imperfections by rotating the camera 90 degrees and taking another data set (or rotate the camera while looking at a live image feed).
 Patterns that stay the same are caused by the camera, patterns that rotate 90 degrees are caused by your microscope.

 Measure Offset and readout noise in digital numbers

 Even when no light reaches the camera, there are variations in the measured pixel values caused by readout noise.
 Thus, if the average pixel value were to be zero, many pixels would have negative values.
 Negative values have no physical meaning and are hard to work with in a computer, therefore the camera manufacturers introduce an ‘offset’ (or, if they don’t, they should!) that sometimes can be changed by the end user.
-However, since you want to relate the digital numbers coming from your camera to a physical entity (the number of photons hitting a pixel), you will need to know what this offset is.
+However, since you want to relate the digital numbers coming from your camera to a physical entity (the number of photons absorbed by a pixel), you will need to know what this offset is.
 Since the variation in pixel intensities of a ‘dark’ image is caused by readout noise, you can simply calculate the readout noise by calculating the standard deviation of the pixel intensity values in such a dark image.
+For a CMOS camera, the read-noise can differ from pixel to pixel, and it is better to acquire a stack of dark images and calculate the standard deviation per pixel.

 Estimate the electron conversion factor (electrons per digital number).